brookexjin/brookexjin.github.io/_pages/writing.md

 author_profile: true
 ---

-Placeholder for writing and other work
+Placeholder for writing and other work.